coq/coq/doc/sphinx/language/gallina-extensions.rst

    functor) its components (constants, inductive types, submodules etc.) are now available through the dot notation.

-    .. exn:: No such label @ident
+    .. exn:: No such label @ident.

-    .. exn:: Signature components for label @ident do not match
+    .. exn:: Signature components for label @ident do not match.

-    .. exn:: This is not the last opened module
+    .. exn:: This is not the last opened module.

 .. cmd:: Module @ident := @module_expression.